 Should You Visit Seoul South Korea?

 For me personally, I have very mixed feelings about the trip.
+Overall, I liked it.
 I don’t regret it, or wish I never went.
-But I’m not sure if I can recommend going there, or if I would even go there again.
+The things I loved I really loved.
+But some of the obstacles were SUPER frustrating.

 Like I said at the beginning of the post, South Korea seemed to be a very mixed bag.